Tishka17/aiogram_dialog/README.md

 * `Button` - single inline button.
 User provided `on_click` method is called when it is clicked.
 * `Group` - any group of keyboards.
 By default, they are rendered one above other.
 Also you can rearrange buttons in new rows of provided width
 * `Row` - simplified version of group.
 All buttons placed in single row.
+* `Column` - another simplified version of group.
+All buttons placed in single column (one per row).
 * `Uri` - single inline button with uri
 * `SwitchState` - switches window within a dialog using provided state
 * `Next`/`Back` - switches state forward or backward